Basic DOS Commands

 X:\> dir C: [enter]

-Similarly, to list the contents of any directory, "\any\dir":
+Similarly, to list the contents of any directory, \any\dir

 X:\> dir C:\any\dir [enter]

-Likewise, to list the contents of any subdirectory of X (i.e., the current location as indicated in the DOS prompt):
+Likewise, to list the contents of any subdirectory of X

 X:\> dir \sub\dir [enter]

-Here are some more hot dir tips:
+Here are some more hot dir

-X:\> dir [enter] (lists contents of current directory, X)
+list contents of current directory, X

-X:\> dir /w [enter] (lists contents of current directory in wide format)
+list contents of current directory in wide format

-X:\> dir Y:*.txt [enter] (lists all .txt files on drive Y)
+list all .txt files on drive Y

-X:\> dir Y:*.t?? [enter] (lists all files with extension beginning with "t")
+list all files with extension beginning with "t"

 Erase Something

-To delete an item, use the deadly "erase" command.
-For example, if you want to delete the file, "terminated.jpg", located on the Y drive:
+command.
+For example, if you want to delete the file, terminated.jpg

 X:\> erase Y:terminated.jpg [enter]